micmejia/bible-dump/NKJV/Genesis/Gen 21.md

 And it came to pass at that time that Abimelech and Phichol, the commander of his army, spoke to Abraham, saying, "God _is_ with you in all that you do.

 ###### 23
-Now therefore, swear[^g] to me by God that you will not deal falsely with me, with my offspring, or with my posterity; but that according to the kindness that I have done to you, you will do to me and to the land in which you have dwelt."
+Now therefore, swear to me by God that you will not deal falsely with me, with my offspring, or with my posterity; but that according to the kindness that I have done to you, you will do to me and to the land in which you have dwelt."

 ###### 24
 And Abraham said, "I will swear."